strat-training/springboot-mongodb-training/README.md

 ---

-## 🎯 Hard Expectations & Graduation Criteria
+## 🎯 Expectations and Criteria for completion

 At the conclusion of this 2-week training cycle, you will present a working proof-of-concept (POC) application to your tech lead.
 You are expected to demonstrate complete competency in the following areas: